scubamuc/scubamuc.github.io/wiki-md/HowTo_add_SAMBA-Shares&local-shares_to_nextcloud-snap.md

 **Softlinks:**

-Note that you can also link a local directory or share into the /media/ directory using a softlink.
+Note that you can also link a local directory or share into the /media/ or /mnt/ directory using a softlink.
 Please refer to your distribution documentation for information on creating softlinks.

 Example of a softlink of a local directory: